Vision- and tactile-based continuous multimodal intention and attention recognition for safer physical human-robot interaction: Intention Recognition Algorithm

 \subsubsection{Gaze angle $\alpha$ and speed $\dot{\alpha}$}

-A user's gaze is often used to gauge their intention \cite{Xu2020RecognizingUnintentionalTouch} and is thus informative for pHRI.
 To estimate the gaze direction, we use the method developed by Dias \textit{et al.} given its accuracy and ease of use as it is based on OpenPose and does not require additional specialized equipment \cite{Dias2020WACV-OpenPoseGazeEstimation}.
 A neural network estimates the gaze origin and gaze direction based on relative position and visibility of the various head keypoints.
-We calculate the relative gaze angle $\alpha_i$, seen in Fig. \ref{fig:gazepoints}, as the angle between the gaze direction $\overrightarrow{HG}$ and the position vector $\overrightarrow{Hp_i}$ from the head centroid $H$ to the $i$-th point of interest (POI) $p_i$, where $i \in \{\text{POIs}\}$.
-The POIs are defined as needed and can include the hands, the tool held in the robot end effector (EE), the part being worked on, and/or a monitor displaying critical information.
-As gaze estimation is only implemented in 2D, the relative gaze angles are calculated using 2D vectors based on pixel location within the camera frame.
-While 3D gaze estimation would increase algorithm accuracy, it is difficult with only an overhead camera and will be the subject of future work.
+The gaze direction $\overrightarrow{HG}$ is formed as the vector from the head centroid $H$ to the gaze point $G$, as seen in Fig. \ref{fig:gazepoints}.
+The \emph{relative} gaze angle\footnote{For the remainder of the manuscript, we will use the terms \emph{relative gaze angle} and \emph{gaze angle} interchangeably, with the understanding that only angles relative to gaze $\overrightarrow{HG}$ are discussed here.} $\alpha_i$ is then calculated as the angle between $\overrightarrow{HG}$ and the position vector $\overrightarrow{Hp_i}$, i.e., from the head centroid $H$ to the $i$-th point of interest (POI) $p_i$, where $i \in \{POI\}$.
+The set of POIs $\{POI\}$ are defined as needed and can include, for example, the hands, the tool held in the robot end effector (EE), the part being worked on, and/or a monitor displaying critical information.
+In the current implementation shown in Sec. \ref{sec:results}, the gaze estimation is only implemented in 2D by projecting it onto the camera image plane.
+The relative gaze angles are then calculated using these 2D vectors based on pixel location within the camera frame.
+In an ideal scenario, using 3D vectors for gaze estimation to generate the relative gaze angle would increase algorithm accuracy, but it is difficult with only a single overhead camera and will be the subject of future work.